dhis2/notes/decisions/2020/06/25-continuous-app-delivery-discussion.md

     - Air gaps, as clients may not have internet access or have poor internet connections.
 - Security needs to be considered
 - When reintroducing, we need to implement new endpoints like "/channels", and verify that all endpoints are working.
+- We do not want App Hub updates to be delayed by core releases.
+- Proposed solution: A wildcard proxy that forwards requests from eg. "/api/apphub/*" to "https://apps.dhis2.org/api/*"

 **Conclusion:**

 - Re-introduce the proxy.
 Jira issue: https://jira.dhis2.org/browse/DHIS2-9093
+- Research security risks and (hopefully) implement a pass-through proxy to the App Hub.
+- Security engineer (Moarten S) likely needs to investigate application management security
-- Research security aspect of this, and verify that the server validates the CA-certificate of App Hub.
+    - Verify that the server validates the CA-certificate of App Hub.
+    - Investigate vulnerability surface area of wildcard proxy
+    - Other: mitigate risks of MITM attacks of intalled apps with eg. hashes of installed apps

 ## Versioning and release channels